mwri469/Mapsta_AM/README.md

 For this website to work, you will need to create a finnhub account to get an API key for the finnhub API: https://finnhub.io/dashboard

+Uses a Flask framework, with mongoDB and SQL Alchemy for backend.

 ## Usage

 Website will first require you to create an account: